MichalPaszkiewicz/cqrs-react-router/README.md

 ```

 # latest changes #
+## 1.0.5 ##
+Introduction of `AuditedAction` abstract class that will enforce use of createdBy string property.

 ## 1.0.4 ##
 Small fix to ClockDate object - adding of time now returns a new object and doesn't mutate the original ClockDate.